HajarDaRock/4005-MEDIA-BIAS-APPLICATION/ReadMe.txt

 The training split is used to build the vocabulary and fit model parameters, the validation split is used exclusively for hyperparameter tuning, early stopping, and metric reporting, and the test split is kept for final evaluation.

+Note: Although the dataset is class-balanced after preprocessing, it may still reflect biases in how different news outlets or labeling sources define “Left,” “Right,” and “Neutral.”
+These underlying inconsistencies can influence how well the model generalises to new or international news domains.

 Training Procedure
 --------------------------